 Stage IA: The tumor is small, invasive, and has not spread to the lymph nodes (T1, N0, M0).

-Stage IIA: Any one of these conditions:
+Stage IIA: Any 1 of these conditions:

-- The tumor is 20 mm or smaller and has spread to the axillary lymph nodes (T1, N1, M0).
+The tumor is 20 mm or smaller and has spread to 1 to 3 axillary lymph nodes (T1, N1, M0).

-- The tumor is larger than 20 mm but not larger than 50 mm and has not spread to the axillary lymph nodes (T2, N0, M0).
+The tumor is larger than 20 mm but not larger than 50 mm and has not spread to the axillary lymph nodes (T2, N0, M0).

 Stage IIB: Either of these conditions:

-- The tumor is larger than 20 mm but not larger than 50 mm and has spread to one to three axillary lymph nodes (T2, N1, M0).
+The tumor is larger than 20 mm but not larger than 50 mm and has spread to 1 to 3 axillary lymph nodes (T2, N1, M0).

-- The tumor is larger than 50 mm but has not spread to the axillary lymph nodes (T3, N0, M0).
+The tumor is larger than 50 mm but has not spread to the axillary lymph nodes (T3, N0, M0).

-Stage IIIA: The cancer of any size has spread to four to nine axillary lymph nodes, but not to other parts of the body (T0, T1, T2 or T3, N2, M0).
-Stage IIIA may also be a tumor larger than 50 mm that has spread to one to three lymph nodes (T3, N1, M0).
+Stage IIIA: The tumor of any size has spread to 4 to 9 axillary lymph nodes or to internal mammary lymph nodes.
+It has not spread to other parts of the body (T0, T1, T2, or T3; N2; M0).
+Stage IIIA may also be a tumor larger than 50 mm that has spread to 1 to 3 axillary lymph nodes (T3, N1, M0).

-Stage IIIC: A tumor of any size that has not spread to distant parts of the body but has spread to 10 or more axillary lymph nodes or the lymph nodes in the N3 group (any T, N3, M0).
+Stage IIIC: A tumor of any size that has spread to 10 or more axillary lymph nodes, the internal mammary lymph nodes, and/or the lymph nodes under the collarbone.
+It has not spread to other parts of the body (any T, N3, M0).

-Used with permission of the American Joint Committee on Cancer (AJCC), Chicago, Illinois.
-The original source for this material is the AJCC Cancer Staging Manual Seventh Edition (2010) published by Springer-Verlag New York, www.cancerstaging.net.
+Used with permission of the American College of Surgeons, Chicago, Illinois.
+The original and primary source for this information is the AJCC Cancer Staging Manual, Eighth Edition (2017), published by Springer International Publishing.

-Information about the cancer’s stage will help the doctor recommend a treatment plan.
-The next section helps explain the treatment options for this type of cancer.
-Use the menu on the side of your screen to select Treatment Options, or you can select another section, to continue reading this guide.
+Information about the cancer’s stage will help the doctor recommend a specific treatment plan.
+The next section in this guide is Types of Treatment.
+Use the menu to choose a different section to read in this guide.